 Every day, billions of potential customers turn to search engine results to research brands before making a purchase.
 Even B2B partnerships can be affected by bad reviews and negative feedback on social networks.
 Whether you’re a high-profile individual like the CEO of a global corporation or a small business owner, your online presence should reflect your brand.
 Learn more about online reputation management for individuals.

 Why You Need Corporate Reputation Management

 There are endless scenarios that can damage a company’s reputation.
-Poor customer service may result in negative reviews on sites like Ripoff Report.
+Poor customer service may result in negative reviews on Ripoff Report or similar websites.
 Mismanaged social media profiles might spark a follower revolt.
 Even a professional marketing campaign could miss its target audience and ignite a surge of negative articles requiring a crisis management strategy.

 User-generated reviews can dominate branded search rankings, and the majority of consumers actively seek this information when deciding to buy from your brand.
 Surveys suggest that new customers trust reviews as much as personal recommendations.
 Unfortunately, studies have also shown that negative reviews tend to carry much more weight with consumers than positive reviews.

 - 88% of consumers won’t buy from companies with negative reviews.

 - 72% of consumers will only take action or make a purchase after reading a positive review.